 Alison Sainsbury

-Alison Sainsbury is an Associate Professor of English at Illinois Wesleyan University and the author of Lost River and "Another Story from Bear Country".
+Alison Sainsbury is an Emerita Professor of English at Illinois Wesleyan University and the author of Lost River and "Another Story from Bear Country".
 (From the publication, Miles Bair: Paintings.)

 ———————————————————————————————